Election fraud, QAnon, Jan. 6: Far-right extremists in Germany read from a pro-Trump script

 As a result, American right-wing extremists have become “models for German right-wing extremists,” the minister said, pointing specifically to QAnon and the so-called “Great Reset,” a conspiracy theory holding that elites engineered the coronavirus to take control of the global economy.

 Germany is home to the largest QAnon following outside the U.S., researchers say, with doses of American unreality delivered by nationalist actors hostile to both state institutions and immigrants.
 As in the United States, distrust of scientific expertise has also forged unlikely coalitions, such as Querdenken, a protest movement against health regulations (sometimes translated as “thinking outside the box”) recently penalized by Facebook and counting in it ranks former Green and left-wing voters.
-At its rallies, which began last year in Baden-Württemberg, anti-Semitic symbols have appeared alongside demands for “Free Living, Free Love.”
+At its rallies, which began last year in Baden-Württemberg, antisemitic symbols have appeared alongside demands for “Free Living, Free Love.”

 Now, in advance of the election, claims of voter fraud have also become commonplace.